Name: Jennifer Rubin

 Tell us about a great experience you’ve had so far

 Discover is unlike any other company I have worked at, in that it encourages such collaboration between the business and law during all phases of an initiative.
 For example, I helped launch the first Third Party Digital Customer Service Platform in Discover history.
 There were ups and downs during this launch but I learned the most professionally from this experience and have greater insight and appreciation for my client’s initiatives.
 Discover also encourages employees to volunteer and give back to the community we serve.
-With that encouragement in mind, I, along with several other Law colleagues, helped create and establish a free help desk for survivors of domestic violence at the Cook County Courthouse in Rolling Meadows, IL.
+With that encouragement in mind, I, along with several other Law colleagues, help create and establish a free help desk for survivors of domestic violence at the Cook County Courthouse in Rolling Meadows, IL.

 In addition to the Rolling Meadows help desk, I also chair PWIR.
 PWIR serves to champion women by creating an empowering environment for members to pursue their ambitions at each stage of their career.
-We do this by harnessing the power of diversity and awareness to drive business results and create opportunities for the advancement of women.
+We do this by harnessing the power of diversity and awareness to drive business results.
+We create opportunities for the advancement of women.
 As PWIR’s chair, I have the ability to help ideate, curate and execute meaningful content and events for our membership to do just that.
 I am empowered and humbled by the number of women that have thanked me and PWIR’s leadership team for our collective efforts in making Discover a top place to work.

 How does this experience compare to other jobs you’ve had in the past?